bobaseb/energetically-coherent-computation/index.md

 - contrast with classical processing
 - limitations for consciousness
 - potential role in coherent processes
+- in biological systems
+- in microtubules
 - relationship to consciousness
+- superradiance in proteins
+- terahertz oscillations

 Quantum entanglement
 - computational power of